Contact information update – March 2022:

 Option 1: Term fees paid in full at the start of the term.

-Option 2: Once accepted to the program, students can visit SOLUS (Queen's course selection and planning platform) to enrol in Queen's Pre-Authorized Payment Plan (PPL).
+Option 2: Once accepted to the program, students can visit SOLUS (Queen's course selection and planning platform) to enroll in Queen's Pre-Authorized Payment Plan (PPL).

 The PPL can also be used for part-time studies, with payment for tuition spread out over the term and pro-rated according to the total fees for classes taken that term (please see the course fee schedule above).